-An Emergency Services Instructor II who allows his/her certificate to expire by up to two (2) years may be recertified by:
+A FESI-II who allows their certificate to expire by up to one (1) year may be recertified by:

-- Meeting all requirements of certificate renewal as outlined in "Certificate Renewal"; and - Meeting the same requirements for the period after certificate expiration on a pro-rated basis, and - Must retake and pass the Emergency Services Instructor I certification written examination. - If the individual is unable to pass the written exam with one (1) attempt, that individual must retake the Emergency Services Instructor I course and pass the written and practical requirements.
+- 1. Meeting all requirements of certificate renewal as outlined in "Certificate Renewal"; and - 2.
+Meeting the same requirements for the period after certificate expiration on a pro-rated basis, and - 3.
+Must retake and pass the FESI-II certification written examination. - If the individual is unable to pass the written exam with one (1) attempt, that individual must retake the FESI-II course and pass the written and practical requirements